 Avocados and in turn, guacamole, are great sources of vitamin C, E, K, and B6.
 Riboflavin, folate, magnesium, and potassium are also heavily present in guacamole.

 Is Guacamole a Good Diet Food?

 Believe it or not, while guacamole is high in calories and fats, it is also a solid food to eat on a diet.
-The fat in the guacamole will help keep you full longer which will lead to less overeating.
+The fat in the guacamole helps keep us full longer which will lead to less overeating.

 Fats are essential even when dieting and there really are many better sources of healthy fats than avocados.

 Costco Guacamole Cups Review

 I absolutely love the Kirkland Signature Guacamole Cups.
 They are priced very fairly and are super high quality.
 I love that they are pre-portioned and last up to two months in the refrigerator.

 These are great a way to keep guacamole on hand and on demand.
 Excellent Costco buy!